YazeedAlsahouri/Real-Time-Weather-Data-Pipeline/README.md

       Spark reads data from the Kafka topic Weather-pipeline.
       The incoming JSON data is parsed and transformed using the following steps:

       Schema Definition: Define a structured schema for weather data, including fields like temperature, pressure, wind speed, and city.
-              Transformation: Convert temperatures from Kelvin to Celsius, map city names to corrected names, and standardize data.
+      Transformation: Convert temperatures from Kelvin to Celsius, map city names to corrected names.

    Processed Data Storage: